Dr. Phyllis Ngai

 IDS Graduate Certificate

-Students seeking a UM Graduate Certficate in International Development Studies are required to complete a total of 12 credit hours.
-This includes at least 6 credits of Common Core Courses and up to 6 credits of International Development Studies Content Courses.
+Students seeking a UM Graduate Certificate in International Development Studies are required to complete a total of 12 credit hours.
+This includes at least 6 credits of Core Courses and up to 6 credits of International Development Studies Content Courses.

 At least half of the credits must be numbered 500 or above.

 Note: Courses offered in Fall 2021 are highlighted in green below.
 Check with the IDS Director about additional new courses.

 Select 2 or more of the following courses: